Lunt Meadows Learning Centre by Molly Toal

 - workshops based on the stone age, habitats, rivers and much more

-- perfect location for schools based in Sefton and Liverpool
+- perfect location for schools based in Sefton, Liverpool and surrounding areas

-We can take groups of up to 35 children for school visits at Lunt Meadows Nature Reserve.
-When booking a school visit led by our Education team, your school will have the use of the Classroom in the Learning Centre, which is located straight ahead from the coach drop off.
+When booking a school visit led by our Education team, your school will have the use of 'Hootlet Roost' - the Classroom in the Learning Centre.
 You will have an enthusiastic and experienced member of the Education team dedicated to your group throughout your visit.

 A huge selection of activities

-We offer a wide variety of workshops for school visits including Habitats, Minibeasts, Pond Dipping, Bushcraft/Survival, Stone Age, Rivers and Environmental Art.
-For our full range of workshops click below.
+We offer a wide variety of workshops for educational visits including Habitats, Minibeasts, Pond Dipping, Stone Age, Rivers and Environmental Art.
+The workshops available at Lunt Meadows are listed further down the page, by age group.

 If you have a wheelchair user in your group, you may be interested to know that our team also run school visits at Brockholes Nature Reserve (Preston); Mere Sands Wood (Rufford) and The Hive at Moss Bank Park (Bolton), and these sites are more accessible.